Updated November 19. 2025; December 6, 2025, Feb.3/26

 Bad me, thinking that only losers need to watch where they’re going.

 Good me, I love believing that my short attention span does not cause some of this clumsiness, and therefore I don’t have to rehearse to keep my mind from wandering off.
+(A short attention span causes what I was just focused on to slip out of memory.
+That slip causes me to forget what I was supposed to do.
+The remedy is rehearsing, which is repeating what I need to focus on before I do it.)

 Step 2